 But it’s not just horizontal or vertical.
 There are many different types of balance techniques that can affect your photo’s impact on the viewer.

-Generally, most forms of balance in photography can be either formal or informal.
+Generally, most forms of balance in

 Formal balance often feels more organised.
 The tension and obvious visual weight of each element in the scene create equal balance.